MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-sql-endpoint.md

 - [OneLake](../onelake/onelake-overview.md) is a single, unified, logical data lake for the whole organization.
 OneLake is the OneDrive for data.
 OneLake can contain multiple workspaces, for example, along your organizational divisions.
 - Every Lakehouse has one [SQL Endpoint](sql-endpoint.md) and each workspace can have more than one Lakehouse.
 - Every delta table from a Lakehouse is represented as one table.
+Data should be in delta format.
 - The [default dataset](datasets.md) follows the naming convention of the Lakehouse.

 ## Get started